 Keep On Experimenting

 Since there are numerous meditation techniques available to you, you may choose any technique that suits you the best.
 Do not restrict yourself to only one style; you may want to try various methods and choose the one that suits you the best at any given time.
-Experiments and experience will point you towards a meditation practice that you can call your own.
+Experiments and experience will point you towards a meditation practise that you can call your own.

 Binaural Brainwave Entrainment